heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 13/Jan/25
   Tried installing kali as my default OS but couldn't.
 Now i'm waiting to increase my ROM so i can have more space to do everything, but for now i'll just focus on sharpening my python skills.

+14/Jan/25
+  Already gotten a python crash course to do a revision on python.
+From there i will start building python projects.